 Note

-You can adjust the spice level to suit your taste by increasing or reducing the amount of chili.
-Jollof rice tastes even better the next day, after it has rested and absorbed even more flavors.
+You can adjust the spice level to your taste by increasing or decreasing the amount of chili.
+Jollof rice is even better the next day, after resting and absorbing even more flavors.